 A coloboma describes conditions where normal tissue in or around the eye is missing at birth.

-Coloboma comes from the Greek word that means “curtailed.”
-The eye develops quickly during a fetus’ first three months of growth.
-A gap, known as the choroidal fissure, appears at the bottom of the stalks that eventually form the eye.
+Coloboma comes from the Greek word that means "curtailed."
+The eye develops quickly during a fetus' first three months of growth.
+A gap, known as the choroidal fissure, appears at the bottom of the stalks that eventually forms the eye.
 This fissure generally closes by the seventh week of pregnancy.
 If it does not close, a coloboma or space forms.

 A coloboma can affect one or both eyes.
 If both eyes are involved, it can affect them the same way or differently.
 There are different types of coloboma, depending on the part of the eye affected: